 Now that you know a bit about how to get and book your first request, we want to give some background about how pet owners will find your profile.
 It all boils down to your search rank:

-- Search rank is… search rank = where your profile lands in a dog owner’s search results.
+- Search rank is.
+Search rank is where your profile lands in a dog owner’s search results.
 The higher your search rank, the more likely you are to get requests.
 We also take your preferences and availability into account when a dog owner searches.
 That way, even if you don’t show up on the first page, you’re more likely to get requests that are right for you.

 - How to know your search rank.
 Your search rank is tied to your performance scores, which you can see on your profile page.
 Your scores are private, ever-changing, and allow you to see how you’re doing at a glance.
 Rather than typing out more here, we’re going to recommend you read this post—we promise it’s worth a few minutes of your time.